xingzhou/containercafe/docs/ansible.md

 ### Primary Ansible Variables

-Five have no meaningful defaults.
+Six have no meaningful defaults.
 The others are defined by defaults in `ansible/group_vars/all` and can be overridden by settings in an environment-specific file and a cluster-specific file.

-Following are the five with no meaningful default.
+Following are the six with no meaningful default.

 * `cluster_name`: this identifies the cluster being processed, as discussed above.